-Helping A Food Manufacturer Grow Production Volume With Automation
+Helping a Food Manufacturer Grow Production Volume With Automation

-Our engineers used Rockwell Automation technology to program process automation controllers, perform troubleshooting, and upgrade support for a manufacturing expansion.
+Our engineers used Rockwell Automation technology to program process automation controllers, perform troubleshooting and upgrade support for a manufacturing expansion.

 The Project: Accommodate and Integrate Processes for a Warehouse Expansion

 E Tech Group completed a fast-track project for a 110,000-square-foot addition to an existing food processing facility for the company, a hummus and dip producer.
-The expansion included warehouse space, additional and renovated employee amenities and offices, as well as the installation of new processing, packaging, and utility generation equipment.
+The expansion included warehouse space, additional and renovated employee amenities and offices, as well as the installation of new processing, packaging and utility generation equipment.

-E Tech was brought under contract to provide the programming of the Process Automation Controllers (PACs), HMI, Historian, and Recipe Management systems.
+E Tech Group was brought under contract to provide the programming of the Process Automation Controllers (PACs), HMI, Historian, and Recipe Management systems.
 The engineering team provided a solution consistent with the existing facility automation, which our engineers previously implemented, while improving I/O communications with the use of Ethernet/IP and valves with an AS-Interface.

 The Solution: A Recipe for Scalable, Automated Success